 • Optional excursions

-• Transfers to and from airports if not travelling on group flights
+• Airport transfers if you are not travelling on our group flight

 ADDITIONAL INFORMATION